hefan/spree_sofort/README.md

 SpreeSofort
 ===================

 Extends Spree for supporting sofort.com aka sofortueberweisung.de aka Payment Network.
-An appropiate Merchant Account is required to use it.
+An appropriate Merchant Account is required to use it.

 See also https://www.sofort.com/integrationCenter-eng-DE/content/view/full/2513